Font Size:

 After you submit your 811 request, MVEA’s contractor USIC, along with your other potential utility providers (gas, electric, cable TV, phone, etc.), will receive a notification from Colorado 811 and will contact you.

-MVEA’s locating contractor, USIC, will then come out to your requested address to locate and mark underground power lines up to the electric meter on the property.
+MVEA’s locating contractor, USIC, will come out to your requested address to locate and mark underground electric lines up to the electric meter on your property.

-- If your meter is in a pedestal, USIC will only mark the electric lines up to the pedestal.
+• If your meter is in a pedestal, USIC will mark lines up to the pedestal.

-- If the meter is on your house, USIC will mark the electric lines up to your house.
+• If your meter is on your house, USIC will mark lines up to the house.

-- Please note: All underground lines from the electric meter to the home, barn, garage, well, outdoor lighting, or any other structure, are owned by the member and are not marked by MVEA, nor USIC, and will need to be marked by a private locator company.
+Important: All underground lines from the electric meter to your home, barn, garage, well, outdoor lighting, irrigation systems, or any other structure are owned by the property owner (member) and are not marked by MVEA or USIC.
+These lines must be located and marked by a private locator company.

 Step 4: Confirm All Lines are Marked